soundpress/RulesOfNYC/docs/c04/index.rst

    (2) Method.

-      (i) Multiple awards may be made for contracts for goods or standard services, pursuant to competitive sealed bids where award is made based on price only, or based on best value pursuant to the criteria set forth in 3-02(o)(1), in conjunction with the procedures prescribed in this subdivision.
+      (i) Multiple awards may be made for contracts for goods or standard services, pursuant to competitive sealed bids where award is made based on price only, or based on best value pursuant to the criteria set forth in 9 RCNY § 3-02(o)(1), in conjunction with the procedures prescribed in this subdivision.
 The IFB shall also state the procedures and criteria to be used in selecting the vendor to perform on an individual task order or goods to be purchased pursuant to an individual purchase order.
 The agency may:

-         (a) select the vendor that represents the best value to the City for that particular task order or purchase order, as determined pursuant to 3-02(o), based on each vendor's bid, or
+         (a) select the vendor that represents the best value to the City for that particular task order or purchase order, as determined pursuant to 9 RCNY § 3-02(o), based on each vendor's bid, or

          (b) the agency may solicit offers for each task order or purchase order from all awarded vendors.
 If the agency solicits offers for each task order or purchase order, each vendor shall receive each solicitation and have a reasonable opportunity to compete to provide the standard services or goods.
 The agency may set forth an alternative method of assigning task orders or purchase orders if it is determined by the CCPO to be in the City's best interest and is set forth in the IFB.
 In the event that such alternative method is used for standard services, each vendor with a contract shall receive notice of assignment of each task order at the time each task order is issued, regardless of whether each vendor with a contract received the solicitation for the task order.